rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-snap-int</code></td>
 		<td>Snapshot threshold check interval.
-		    <br><br>This controls how often the Raft subsystem will check if snapshotting is required, either due to the number of oustanding log entries, or due to WAL size.
+		    <br><br>This controls how often the Raft subsystem will check if snapshotting is required, either due to the number of outstanding log entries, or due to WAL size.
 </td>
 	</tr>
 	<tr>